KG-NINJA/aMAGIgoesystem/README.md

-# 🤖 MAGI Fusion System
+# 🤖 a MAGI goe System

 Multi-AI Consensus Analysis using GPT-4o, Claude Sonnet 4.5, and Gemini 2.0